If you’re investing in deep tech, know what you’re getting in to; if you’re a deep tech firm, help investors clearly understand your proposition.

 Written by Duncan McKean

 Duncan started working life in the Nuclear Physics Labs at Oxford University, working on projects including CERN, and the ATSR space instruments.
 In 1998, he entered the world of B2B technology PR, where he has been ever since.
-Duncan has a natural passion for science and technology and has put this to good use, leading PR and communications work for leading technology innovators such as ARM, IBM, HP, Nortel and InterDigital, covering everything from intellectual property in semiconductors and telecoms, to networks, imaging and storage.
+Duncan has a natural passion for science and technology and has put this to good use, leading PR and communications work for leading technology innovators such as ARM, BT, IBM, HP, Nortel and InterDigital, covering everything from intellectual property in semiconductors and telecoms, to networks, imaging and storage.
+Outside work, Duncan is an enthusiastic “home chef”, foodie and music collector.
+He volunteers for the Big Community Takeaway charity, amongst others.